 Very easy hike, one of our first in the park.
 Would recommend if you don't have a lot time ahead.
 We did in Winter the first time and we were actually kind of disappointed.
 We did it again in May 2019 and it was very different :) Not at all disappointing, so would highly recommend hiking this in Spring-Fall times!

-We discovered this hike (very popular one) this summer and we did it twice in three days :) It is a moderate hike, around 2h and 2h30.
-We particularly enjoyed following the river at the beginning then discovering the cave half way through and then the wonderful views at the end of the trail.
-We haven't tried to keep going to Mount Leconte but would like to :)Better to arrive early as the parking lot fills up pretty quickly.
+We discovered this hike (which is a very popular one) this summer and we did it twice in three days :).
+It is a moderate hike, around 2h and 2h30.
+We particularly enjoyed following the river at the beginning then discovering the cave halfway through and then the wonderful views at the end of the trail.
+We haven't tried to keep going to Mount Leconte but would like to :) it is better to arrive early as the parking lot fills up pretty quickly.
 Our favorite trail so far in the park!

 This hike was recommended by a friend, and it didn't disappoint!
 Very easy to find, you park at Metcalf bottom picnic area and cross the bridge to start the hike.
 It is a very nice and easy hike with not much traffic, which was very nice.
 The first interesting stop is the school and then the walker sisters home.
 We saw a bear on our way back, it was crossing the trail behind us, very quietly.